Amandeep-Singh07/Daily-Problem-Solving/Day-28/solution.md

         char[] charArray = input.toCharArray();  // Converts the string intto a character array

-        System.out.println(Arrays.toString(charArray)); // here first toString is converting the array in the string and print as it is.
+        System.out.println(Arrays.toString(charArray)); // here first toString is converting the charArray in the string and print in the form of Array by the help of Arrays..

     }